BouzidiMalak/SmartDrive/README.md

 ## 🎯 Project Overview

 SmartDrive ADAS is a comprehensive Advanced Driver Assistance System that combines computer vision, machine learning, and vehicle diagnostics to create a safer driving experience.
-Built for hackathons and real-world deployment, it provides multiple safety features in an affordable, retrofittable package.
+Built for real-world deployment, it provides multiple safety features in an affordable, retrofittable package.

 ## 🌟 Key Features